Rush Hawkins: Later life

 Hawkins was a Republican member of the New York State Assembly (New York Co., 11th D.) in 1872.
 He became a noted—and certainly obsessive—rare book collector, having started shortly before the Civil War.
 He amassed a collection of 225 incunabula; his goal was to have the first and second books from every European printer before 1501.
 He was able to acquire 130 of the 238 known fifteenth century European printers.
 In 1990, the book collection was moved from the Annmary Brown Memorial at Brown University and transferred to the John Hay Library.

 Hawkins recruited Margaret Bingham Stillwell as curator at the Annmary Brown Memorial where she worked from 1917-1953.

 Hawkins and his wife were also avid art collectors and created an excellent collection of 19th century American art.
 Hawkins was appointed Assistant to the Commissioner General for the United States Commission to the 1889 Universal Exposition in Paris, France.
 Hawkins was "Commissaire Expert des Beaux Arts" and was responsible for selecting and organizing American art works for the exhibition.
 Hawkins feuded with James McNeill Whistler, who removed all of his work in protest and later wrote The Gentle Art of Making Enemies (1890), which in-part details his experiences with Hawkins.

 While attempting to cross the street in front of his home at 42 5th Avenue in New York City, Hawkins was struck by a motorist and died from his injuries on October 25, 1920.
 He is buried with his wife in a crypt at the Annmary Brown Memorial on the Brown University campus in Providence, Rhode Island.
+In his will he left most of his estate to the Society for the Prevention of Cruelty to Animals.